 Make money blogging.
 Take advantage of opportunities to monetize your blog.

-In this complete A to Z tutorial, we’ll cover everything from choosing your blogging platform to making money from your written work.
+In this complete how to blog A to Z tutorial, we’ll cover everything from choosing your blogging platform to making money from your written work.
 With a little bit of guidance, you can get your blog online in 30 minutes or less.

 This is going to be the most comprehensive advice you’ll find on building a successful blog from scratch.
 If you want to start a blog fast, though, feel free to use the numbered steps above as a quick cheat sheet.
 You can go directly to the step you need the most help with, or grab a cup of coffee and read it all the way through.